-NAME DATA TYPE DESCRIPTION OrdType ? enumeration @OrdType SHALL specify the usage of this RunList element in the context of an Imposition process.
-Allowed values are: Content - This RunList specifies a set of pages that have content associated. @NPage SHOULD be specified.
-The referenced content SHALL be processed and placed on the imposed sheet.
-Insert - This RunList specifies a set of pages that will be inserted from an external feeder. @NPage SHALL be specified.
-The referenced content SHALL be processed for side effects but SHALL NOT be placed on the imposed sheet.
-Reservation - This RunList specifies a set of pages that have no content associated. @NPage SHALL be specified.
-No content SHALL be referenced.
-An empty page SHALL be placed on the imposed sheet.
-Note: @OrdType="Reservation" is typically used for pages that will be provided at a later stage.
-Pages ?
-IntegerRange Zero-based range of indices of the pages in the context of @Docs and @Sets that SHALL be selected in the order of the range.
-If neither @Pages nor @NPage is specified, all pages in the PDL referred to by the RunList SHALL be selected in document order.
-Sets?
+NAME DATA TYPE DESCRIPTION Sets ?
 IntegerRange Zero based range of document-set indices in a multi document-set file specified by the RunList that SHALL be selected in the order of the range.
 If not present, all document sets SHALL be selected.
 SourceBleedBox ? rectangle A rectangle that describes the bleed area of the element that SHALL be included.
 This rectangle is expressed in the source coordinate system of the object.
 SourceClipBox ? rectangle A rectangle that defines the region of the element that SHALL be included.
 This rectangle is expressed in the source coordinate system of the object.
 SourceMediaBox ? rectangle A rectangle that defines the intended media size of the element.
 This rectangle is expressed in the source coordinate system of the object.
 SourceTrimBox ? rectangle A rectangle that describes the intended trimmed size of the element to be included.
 This rectangle is expressed in the source coordinate system of the object.
 ByteMap ? element Describes the page or stream of pages.
 At most one of ByteMap or FileSpec SHALL be specified.
 If none of ByteMap or FileSpec are specified, the RunList specifies empty content.
 FileSpec ? element URL plus metadata about the physical characteristics of a file representing the RunList .
 If not present, then only metadata is known but not the content file.
 MetadataMap element Describes the mapping of metadata in a RunList to Partition Keys.
 MetadataMap SHOULD NOT be specified unless @Automation="Dynamic".

-Example 6.22: Example of a multi-set file using RunList/@DocPages
+Example 6.25: Example of a multi-set file using RunList/@DocPages